Criminal Law and Policy

 Criminal Procedure

-Discussion - 3 hours.
+Discussion — 3 units.
 This course examines the federal constitutional limits on government authority to gather evidence and investigate crime.
 Topics to be covered include Fourth Amendment limits on search, seizure, and arrest; the Fifth Amendment privilege against self-incrimination; and the Sixth Amendment right to counsel.
 While the course emphasizes current law and the evolution of Supreme Court doctrine, it also considers related policy questions on the role of police in a democratic society.

 Death Penalty Seminar